CiscoSecurity/sxo-05-security-workflows/docs/workflows/secure-cloud-analytics/0016-block-ips-and-domains-umbrella.md

 	* If the destination list was found:
 		* Loop through each domain adding them to the list and recording whether or not adding was successful
 	* If the destination list was not found, make a note in the workflow output
-1. Send a Webex Teams message with a summary
+1. Send a Webex message with a summary

 ---